More than 100 Vehicles Cruise in Support of Boy Fighting Cancer - Fox21Online

 Nine-year-old Jeremiah Olson is a lover of classic cars and will be having surgery for a brain tumor later this week.

-CLOQUET, Minn. – More than 100 classic cars and motorcycles cruised by a Saginaw boy on Thursday to wish him well before his upcoming cancer treatment.
+CLOQUET, Minn. – More than 100 classic cars and motorcycles cruised by a Saginaw boy on Thursday to wish him well before his upcoming surgery on a brain tumor.

 Nine-year-old Jeremiah Olson is a lover of classic cars.